turetske/osdf_examples/README.md

 # OSDF_Examples

 ## About
-Contains Jupyter notebook workflows which access climate data from various OSDF origins.
+Contains Jupyter notebook workflows which access climate data from various OSDF origin using PelicanFS See https://github.com/PelicanPlatform/pelicanfs for more details about PelicanFS